Lupus nephritis: Signs and symptoms

 Since lupus nephritis is a glomerulonephritis that develops secondary to a more general condition called systemic lupus erythematous (SLE), patients may experience common symptoms of SLE such as fever, joint pain, muscle pain, and a butterfly-shaped rash on the face.
 Early kidney involvement might not cause any distinct symptoms.
 As the condition progresses, and SLE begins to involve larger portions of the kidney, patients may experience frequent urination, needing to pass urine at night, foamy urine, high blood pressure, and edema.

-Cause and mechanism
+Mechanism

 Lupus nephritis develops through a mix of genetic, environmental, and immune system influences.
 It is mainly caused by a type III hypersensitivity reaction, where antibodies against double-stranded DNA (anti-dsDNA) form immune complexes with DNA.
 These complexes build up in areas of the kidney like the mesangium and around the glomerular basement membrane.
-This triggers the complement system, bringing in neutrophils and other immune cells, which cause inflammation and kidney damage.

-The pathophysiology of lupus nephritis has autoimmunity contributing significantly.
+This triggers the complement system, bringing in neutrophils and other immune cells, which cause inflammation and kidney damage.The pathophysiology of lupus nephritis has autoimmunity contributing significantly.
 Autoantibodies direct themselves against nuclear elements.
 The characteristics of nephritogenic autoantibodies (lupus nephritis) are antigen specificity directed at nucleosome, high affinity autoantibodies form intravascular immune complexes, and autoantibodies of certain isotypes activate complement.